- Open fire

 Two bedrooms: 1 x double, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Small, well-equipped fitted kitchen with cosy dining area.
 Sitting room with open fire.

 Oil central heating with open fire in sitting room.
-Electric oven and hob, microwave, fridge, washing machine, TV, DVD player, stereo CD player, library of books and games.
+Electric oven and hob, microwave, fridge, washing machine, TV, DVD player, stereo CD player, selection of books and games.
 Fuel, power and starter pack for open fire inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Roadside parking.
 Sorry, no pets and no smoking.
 Shop and pub 300 yards.
 Please note: The back garden at this property is very steep.

 About the location